edgar-salesforce-dev/salesforce-development/README.md

         - Option to navigate to details record
         - Option to open form to edit record
         - Option to navigate to the Task Owner
+        - Include labels to Due Date and Status

 - `Apex Classes`
     - TmpDeveloperTaskController